maubanel/p4v-unreal/workspaces/README.md

 **Depots** contain the project(s) that you have access to either read, write or both.
 They live on the Helix server.
 To work you need to have those files locally.
 In **Perforce** this is a called a **workspace**.
 You can have as many workspaces as you like, but one will suffice.
 Please note you cannot share workspaces between machines, it is one workspace per computer/login.

+Follow this entire walk through if you do not have a workspace on your computer.
+Please note that you can have as many projects in a single workspace as you like.
+If you are using regular perforce workspaces **AND** streams you will needa separate workspace for regular spaces and one for streams.

 ![topology of a perforce server](images/topology.png)

 <br>